JULY LITERARY BIRTHDAYS

 - July 20

-- French (born Martinique, Carribean) revolutionary Frantz Fanon (1925), whose writings influenced the radical movements in the 1960s in the U.S. and Europe
+- French (born Martinique, Caribbean) revolutionary Frantz Fanon (1925; d.1961), whose writings influenced the radical movements in the 1960s in the U.S. and Europe

 - Rhode Island-born, Tennessee-raised novelist Cormac McCarthy (1933)